xgi-org/paper/paper.md

 0.25
 ```

 Multiple statistics can be handled at the same time.
-This example computes two statistics and outputs them in a pandas DataFrame, ready for subsequent processing:
+This example computes two statitics and outputs them in a pandas DataFrame, ready for subsequent processing:

 ```python
 >>> H.nodes.multi(["degree", "clustering"]).aspandas()